google/oboe/docs/FullGuide.md

 Your callback can implement the following methods:

 * `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still query the stream for its properties (e.g. for number of underruns).
 You can also inform any other threads that may be calling the stream to stop doing so.
+Do not delete the stream or modify its stream state in this callback.
 * `onErrorAfterClose(stream, error)` - called when the stream has been closed by Oboe so the stream cannot be used and calling getState() will return closed.
+The only valid queries are frames written and read.
+The stream itself can safely destroy itself at the end of this method (although this is risky).
+Triggering another stream to restart is also a valid use of this callback.

 The `onError*()` methods will be called in a new thread created by Oboe just for this callback.
 So you can safely open a new stream in the `onErrorAfterClose()` method.
 Note that if you open a new stream it might have different characteristics than the original stream (for example framesPerBurst).